team-mayes/atesa/docs/the_config_file.rst

 The configuration file is the primary means of controlling the behavior of ATESA.
 In order to support the wide array of functionality that any given user may need, the configuration file supports many options and can be quite long; however, in most cases a relatively short configuration file will be sufficient.
 This page provides some recommendations for building the configuration file for a handful of common use cases, and provides detailed documentation for each setting.

-The contents of the configuration file are read into ATESA as literal python code, which enables invocation of python built-in functions as well as methods of pytraj and numpy. **Warning**: This input is not sanitized in any way.
-For this reason among others, "shutil.rmtree('/')" makes for a poor reaction coordinate!
+The contents of the configuration file are read line-by-line into ATESA as literal python code, which enables invocation of python built-in functions as well as methods of pytraj and numpy (and anything else you may wish to import).
+This means comments can be included in-line or on their own lines preceded by a '#' character, and blank lines are simply ignored. **Warning**: This input is not sanitized in any way.
+For this reason among others, "shutil.rmtree('/')" makes for a poor working directory!!

 .. toctree::
    :maxdepth: 3